carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 1. **inputs**: Define the input dependencies, usually channels, which determines the number of times a process is executed.
 1. **outputs**: Defines the output channels used by the process to send results/data produced by the process.
 1. **when clause**: Allow you to define a condition that must be verified in order to execute the process.
-1. **The script block**: The script block is a string statement that defines the command that is executed by the process to carry out its task.
+1. **The script block**: The script block is a statement within quotes that defines the command that is executed by the process to carry out its task.

 The syntax is defined as follows: